wpmetabox/docsv2/docs/tutorials/create-buttons-dynamic-links.md

 After having these fields, please go to the posts and input some links.
 That way, you will have data to check if the buttons work.

-## Creating buttons without using any page builder
+## Creating buttons without page builder

 For someone who is not using any page builder on their site, this part may help.
 MB Views from Meta Box will help to create a button easily with a shortcode.